filescanio/msiparse/gui/MSI_Installation_Workflow_Analysis.md

 - Files being installed to sensitive system locations
 - Custom actions with obfuscated parameters
 - Conditions designed to hide actions in certain environments

----

-Click the "Analyze Installation Workflow" button to examine the current MSI file's workflow in detail.